Katiebird Bakes

 Storage

-These healthy pumpkin oatmeal cookie will keep, glazed or unglazed, at room temperature for up to 3 days.
-You can also store them in the fridge for up to a week or in the freezer up to 3 months.
+These gluten-free vegan pumpkin oatmeal cookies will keep, glazed or unglazed, at room temperature for up to 3 days in an airtight container.
+You can also store them in the fridge for up to a week or in the freezer, tightly wrapped in plastic, for up to 3 months.
+Simply thaw at room temperature for an hour or heat in the microwave for 30 seconds to serve.

 Recipe Variations and Substitutions